milannzz/Sorting-Algorithm-Visualizer/README.md

 5. click stop to interrupt sorting  algorithm.
 6. click exit to stop program.

-**Note-** Please do not interuppt program while sorting or it can cause an crash.
+**Note-** Please do not interrupt program while sorting or it can cause an crash.

 Few designs and working examples -